hypercore-protocol/p2p-multiwriter-with-autobase/problems/02/readme.md

 # Exercise 2

-Let's make a tiny small function program out of our swarm.
+Let's make a tiny small functional program out of our swarm.
 Let's turn it into a simple chat service.

-If we change to body of the connection handler to do this:
+If we change of body of the connection handler to do this:

 ```js
 process.stdin.pipe(encryptedSocket).pipe(process.stdout)
 ```

-Then we are effectively pipeing each peer to stdout out and piping our stdin to all peers - a silly chat!.
+Then we are effectively piping each peer to stdout out and piping our stdin to all peers - a silly chat!.

 1. Update the code with the above change.
 2. Try running multiple instances and type something and hit enter and see your messages appear with other peers.